Eligibility Requirements - To apply for an internship, students must first:

 Who makes the final decision on whether I earn an internship placement?

-The agency/community representative decides which interns they will choose.
-For that matter, it is often advisable for you to over-register for courses during the semester you wish to obtain an internship.
-If you are selected for an internship, you can drop a course of your choosing, if needed.
-The department cannot guarantee an internship placement.
+The agency/community representative decides which interns they will select.
+Therefore, it is advisable for students to over-register for courses during the semester you wish to obtain an internship.
+If you are selected for an internship during that semester, you can drop a course of your choosing, if needed.
+Again, the department cannot guarantee an internship placement in any given semester.

 What is the course grading scale?